anbarak/foundry/README.md

     2. Change the Font to `Hack Nerd Font Mono`, style `regular`, size `12`
     3. Change the character spacing to 1
     4. select gruvbox-dark profile as `Default`
+    5. In the `Window` tab change the `Window Size` (I changed the Columns to 125 and Rows to 200)
-    5. close and open the Terminal
+    6. close and open the Terminal
 ### 2. Homebrew
-* Install homebrew
+1. Install homebrew
     1. Download
        ```
        /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"